annagrigorian/PFM/README.md

 ### PFM
 Personal Finance Manager
 Application that calculates the amount of money of your wallet for specified time interval.
-Data is saved in database.
+Data is being saved in database.